 When they revealed themselves to the world, they changed everything.
 Creatures of legend that were thought to be little more than myth and superstition came out of hiding to found a new nation for their kind and those who would be willing to live with them.
 The Republic of Argyre, founded on an artificial island they built in secret over half a century, would act as a safe harbor for the creatures now calling themselves “Alters”.
 But it wasn’t enough to just construct this haven, they needed to ensure the rest of the world would accept their kind as well.
 Realizing that not every Alter could reach their island, Argyre established the Alter Control Task Force – an international organization meant to act as police in Alter situations.
 These stories follow the ACTF and the Agents of Argyre.

-Returning this summer with new editions, new formats, and new covers, the Agent of Argyre series is back to tell the stories of the Seattle branch of the ACTF – starting (tentatively) this July with the return of the first book in the series: Shards of Glass.
+Returning this summer with new editions, a new format, and new covers, the Agent of Argyre series is back to tell the stories of the Seattle branch of the ACTF – starting this July 30th with the return of the first book in the series: Shards of Glass.

-Please follow me on Twitter for updates on the release date, pricing, and where you can find it!
-In the meantime, please enjoy this excerpt from the new edition:
+Please follow me on Twitter for updates on where you can find it!
+In the meantime, enjoy this excerpt from the new edition:

 They were too busy screaming like idiots to notice us as we rolled in.
 Lucian blared the sirens to give them a shock.
 All of a sudden, the once unruly crowd opened up like the Red Sea and allowed us to coast through.
 The few who stayed close to the car beat on our windows while we calmly rode by, the rest migrating away as though they’d started to fear the backlash.